turingschool/front-end-curriculum/lessons/module-2/making-an-npm-package.md

 1.0.0 --> 2.0.0
 `npm version major -m "Update Documentation"`

-#### Updating gen-random
+### Updating our gen-random project

 Lets update our package to also have a function to generate arrays of random letters.
+Make sure you are in the root of your gen-random project and create a generate-random-letters.js file

-- Create generate-random-letters.js file
+`touch lib/generate-random-letters.js`

 - Add function to file

 ```